jacopofar/geoshiny/README.md

 ## Installation

 You will probably need to install the `geos` library on your system, on Ubuntu for example is the package `libgeos-dev`, on macOS using bres it's `geos`.

-The default installation does not require GDAL and cannot generate geoTIFF.
-That functionality is in the `geotiff` extra and you will need the GDAL libraries installed on your computer, the procedure depends on the OS and can be tricky.

-Then, requirements.txt dependencies need to be installed, for example with

-    python3 -m pip install --no-binary Shapely -r requirements.txt

-there are a lot of bugs related to the way GDAL is installed, for example you may need to reinstall it after installing numpy, and avoid using the wheel but let it build (`python3 -m pip install --no-binary GDAL GDAL`).

-Also, GDAL seems to need to see the gdal commands when building, or it fails at runtime.
-So if you are using a virtualenv you'll need to activate it first or alter you PATH if you are in a CI pipeline (check the Makefile for examples).

-I still have to find reliable ways to install and import GDAL and Shapely without this [import order problem](https://github.com/OSGeo/gdal/issues/3779), so for now I use only Shapely.

 ## Usage

 NOTE: this is under development, usage will change soon